How to Turn Off an Android Phone (All Methods Explained)

 Normally, pressing the power button brings up shutdown options along with restart, emergency mode, or even voice assistant controls.
 Some devices also allow shutdown through settings or assistants like Google Assistant or Gemini.

-But things become difficult when a phone is unresponsive or the buttons stop working.
+But things become difficult when a phone is unresponsive, or the buttons stop working.
 In such cases, alternative methods like settings-based shutdown or hardware key combinations become necessary.

 Now, let’s explore all the reliable ways you can use to turn off any Android phone, including troubleshooting for tougher situations.